 Highlights: Lively, Intelligent, Confident

 Some claim Poodles originated from Germany, however, many say they’re from France.
-No matter the true origin, few people can deny the charm of a Toy Poodle.
+But no matter where the true origins, few people can deny the charm of a Toy Poodle.
+They’re sweet, lively and energetic, making them perfect for older kids.

 Highlights: Loving, Sociable, Optimistic

-Not only are Lowchens one of the best lap dogs from France, but they’re also the most expensive dog breed.
-Nicknamed, the “little lion dog,” they’re charming lap dogs with a huge heart.
+Lowchens are, yet another breed, believed to have originated from either France or Germany.
+Not only are they one of the best lap dogs, but they’re also the most expensive dog in the world.
+Nicknamed, the “little lion dog,” they’re fur-balls with a huge heart.

 3. French Bulldog